VonHeikemen/devlog/content/tools/extending-the-deno-cli-using-a-shell-function.md

 ### A little extra convenience

 One more thing, I would like to have a way of calling a specific script and be able to call all my most used libraries without using URLs.
-We can do this with the help of [import-map](https://deno.land/manual@v1.9.0/linking_to_external_code/import_maps)s, `.json` files that can bind an "alias" with a URL.
+We can do this with the help of [import-map](https://deno.land/manual@v1.9.0/linking_to_external_code/import_maps)s, `.json` files that can bind an "alias" to a URL.

 I use one like this.